Articles & Downloads

 Thinking about disc problems and their relationship to yoga practice

-There is a lot of discussion in yoga about what constitutes safe practice in regards to disc problems, particularly of the lumbar spine.
-To help make sense of the diverse opinions on the subject it is worth reviewing the anatomy and physiology of the disc, and also the history of the ideas around the causation of disc herniation and prolapse.
+There’s no shortage of opinions in yoga about what constitutes safe practice for people with disc problems, particularly in the lumbar spine.
+To make sense of these differing views, it helps to look again at the anatomy of the intervertebral disc and the history of ideas about what causes disc injury.

 The anatomy